mhasan004/Play-Share-App/README.md

 * Rate limiter: If requests exceed a certain number within a period of time, the IP is blocked.
 * Multiple checks to authenticate user: validating acces and refresh token.
 Mataching token payloads with username header.
 Checking if refresh token is in database (only for admin and refresh token routes)
 * To access the user or admin private routes, the client must have the valid HttpOnly access token cookie or the valid HttpOnly refresh token cookie.
-(can be sent encrypted with SYMMETRIC_KEY). access token JWT expire every 10 minutes.
+* Access token expires every 5 minutes.
 Refresh token JWT expires in 15 days.
 Username heade4r must also be supplied.
 With valid username and refresh token, tokens can be refreshed.
 * Users can make a posts, edit their own posts, delete a post, see all of their posts, and like other user's posts.
 User feed is currently in production.
 Uploading video and images to S3 bucket in development.
 * Admin can see all user's posts, see only a specific user's posts, and delete one or many posts by id.